fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS5pImages.rst

 	With the  `WASDI User Interface <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html>`_ you can use the `renderAsStrings <https://wasdi.readthedocs.io/en/latest/ProgrammingTutorials/UITutorial.html#render-as-string>`_ flag to ask WASDI to get all your parameters in String Format.
 In this case you will be responsible to convert your data in your code

 .. note::
 	The Bounding Box Format Here Used is the one used by the User Interface when renderAsStrings is missing or false.
-The Boundig Box format when renderAsStrings: true is **"NORTH,WEST,SOUTH,EAST"**
+The Bounding Box format when renderAsStrings: true is **"NORTH,WEST,SOUTH,EAST"**

 .. note::
 	The Date is formatted by the User Interface as "YYYY-MM-DD"